 There are a number of options when it comes to work permits for Mozambique, the most common being the long-term work permit available to skilled and qualified workers.
 This permit allows foreigners to legally work in Mozambique on a long-term basis.
 This permit is generally valid for two years after which it can be renewed.

 Permits for accompanying spouses or children

 An expat with a valid work permit can have their spouse and children accompany them.
 In Mozambique, life partners are also eligible to accompany their partner.
 Life partners will need to prove that they have been in a common-law union for a period of at least one year.
-On the other hand, same-sex marriage is still not recognised in Mozambique.
-Thus the spouse in a same-sex couple, even when legally married elsewhere, will not be able to obtain a visa as a dependent.
+On the other hand, same-sex marriage is still not recognised in Mozambique, which mean the spouse in a same-sex couple, even when legally married elsewhere, will not be able to obtain a visa as a dependant.

 Residence visa for Mozambique